adamfoneil/Rollup/README.md

 There are several things to unpack in this library.
 - See the [integration test](https://github.com/adamfoneil/Rollup/blob/master/Rollup.Tests/Integration.cs) which is based on random, hypothetical [sales data](https://github.com/adamfoneil/Rollup/blob/master/Rollup.Tests/Entities/DetailSalesRow.cs).
 Specically, see the [assertion](https://github.com/adamfoneil/Rollup/blob/master/Rollup.Tests/Integration.cs#L55) that the rollup data matches the live query results had we not used a rollup.
 - See [SampleRollup](https://github.com/adamfoneil/Rollup/blob/master/Rollup.Tests/SampleRollup.cs) which queries the source data and executes the rollup.
-This class has two queries, one that queries a `CHANGETABLE` for information on rows that have changed since the last merge.
-The second query gets the "report facts" (sums or other aggregates) that go along with those modified rows.
+The hardest part about developing a rollup is working out this query, as required by the [QueryChangesAsync](https://github.com/adamfoneil/Rollup/blob/master/Rollup/Rollup.cs#L71) abstract method.
+I have a walkthrough on this below.

 Low-level stuff:
 - The [Rollup](https://github.com/adamfoneil/Rollup/blob/master/Rollup/Rollup.cs) class is the heart of this.